 Strip Paint or Stain from Wood

-- Sand Paper
+- •Sand Paper

-- Non-latex Paint (for wood)
+- •Non-latex Paint (for wood)

-- Wood Stain
+- •Wood Stain

-- Dust Mask
+- •Dust Mask

-- Safety Goggles
+- •Safety Goggles

-- Wooden Block or Sand Sponge
+- •Wooden Block or Sand Sponge

-- Stripping Spray
+- •Stripping Spray

-- Electric Sander (for a larger wood surface)
+- (for a larger wood surface)

-- Scraper or Stiff Cleaning Brush
+- •Scraper or Stiff Cleaning Brush

-- Wood Thinner
+- •Wood Thinner

-- Wood Putty
+- •Wood Putty

-- Flexible Putty Knife
+- •Flexible Putty Knife

-- Rubber Gloves
+- •Rubber Gloves

-- Cardboard or Tarp
+- •Cardboard or Tarp

-- Wood Finish
+- •Wood Finish

 Method 1: Refinish the Wood First

-- You’ll need to wear some safetygoggles and probably a dust mask when you begin to strip the wood, it will make for a much more comfortable experience.
+- You’ll need to wear some safety goggles and probably a dust mask when you begin to strip the wood, it will make for a much more comfortable experience.

 - A stripping spray is a good first step to take before you start to sand the wood, this will cause the old paint on the wood to bubble and lift.

 - Start sanding down the wood you want to strip by going against the grain.
 Use a circular motion combined with a back and fourth motion – to cover the whole surface.
-You can use an electric sander if you are stripping a larger area of wood such as exterior siding of your house
+You can use an electric sander if you are stripping a larger area of wood such as the exterior siding of your house

-- Scrape away any left over paint with a scraper or a stiff cleaning brush and dust off any dirt or debris.
+- Scrape away any leftover paint with a scraper or a stiff cleaning brush and dust off any dirt or debris.
 Wipe over the surface with a wood thinner using a rag and allow the area to sit until completely dry.

 Method 2: Painting Wood

 - Then sand over the applied putty so the wooden surface of your house is smooth.
 Lay out the wood item onto a tarp before you begin painting.

 - Using a good quality paint brush designed for painting wood, you can use your non-latex paint and apply it with long strokes from the top to the bottom a few coats in a row.
-Allow to stand until dry.

 Method 3: Apply Stain

 - If you choose to stain the wood after stripping it, then you should use rubber gloves when applying your wood stain and take precaution that wood stain is very permanent!
-Lay the item you are staining on cardboard or a tarp so you don’t splatter any of it onto a surface that you don’t want ruined.
+Lay the item you are staining on cardboard or a tarp so you don’t splatter any of it onto a surface that you don’t want to be ruined.

 - Mix the stain carefully and apply with a rag for the easiest application, or a brush if you choose.
 Apply the wood stain generously and don’t fixate on the process being neat, if you have your cardboard or tarp laid out underneath you won’t need to worry about slopping the stain.
 Wipe away any access stain and allow to dry for 24 hours.

-- Once you have let dry, apply a wood finish over top of the stain.
+- Once you have let it dry, apply a wood finish over the top of the stain.
 Staining wood only gives the wood a shade, not a finish, unless you find a wood stain that has a finish in it.
 Let this sit for an additional 12 hours or so until completely dry.